 RTAs are students who live in the residence halls and at the Lewis and Clark Village, and are available four nights per week to help residents with technical issues such as connecting to the Internet, troubleshooting cable connections, assisting with in-room phones, and other computer issues.
 Interested in becoming an RTA?
 Please visit our employment page for more information.

-Alex (or Arata) Uchiyama is a sophomore with no particular major in mind (yet).
-He loves traveling and it is his second year living in Montana.
+Alex (or Arata) Uchiyama is a junior studying Japanese, and is planning on getting a computer science minor.
+He loves traveling and is in his third year living in Montana.
 He is also somewhat proficient in Japanese and loves tea, especially when winter hits.
-He is known to enjoy outdoor activities such as rafting and hiking as well!
-Mostly, though, he enjoys questioning everything for the sake of it (and sometimes to annoy).
+He is known to enjoy outdoor activities, such as rafting and hiking!
+He also enjoys co-op games with his friends or friends of friends.